 Nid d’Aigle – the highest peak of La Digue

 We have started walking to Nid d’Aigle early in the morning as it is more comfortable in terms of temperature.
 It is possible to ride a bike almost the entire way, but we decided to go on-foot.
 The bicycles on the island are not in the best shape and the road is steep.

 ADVICE – Make sure you wear sports shoes when going to Nid d’Aigle.

 On our way to the top we passed through the village.
-The atmosphere was very quiet and the houses are isolated one from another by a lot of vegetation.
-But there is a special article dedicated to Creole people and their lifestyle.
+The atmosphere was very quiet and the houses separated one from another by a lot of vegetation.

 Belle Vue point